s-d-m/local_jira/docs/src/issues.md

 Not that critical considering that if a user messes up the SQL request, it is always possible to delete the database and restart the first synchronisation process.

+### Difficulty
+Hard

+## Optimise serve_synchronise_ticket
+### Problem

+The serve_synchronise_ticket function is used to ensure a ticket is up to date in the database.
+The current algorithm used relies on having all tickets there first, to ensure adding links will work.
+However, most of the time it can be determined that the links are already up to date, or link only to tickets which are already present in the local database.
+This means, it is possible to tell the user a ticket is already up to date much quicker than currently done.

+### Solution
+When updating a ticket, download the json with the data for that ticket, and check if the other tickets referenced in the links are already in the database.
+Note: the description of the linked issues also need to be up to date since they appear in the data of the ticket.
+If all referenced tickets are already in the database, and their descriptions are also up to date, then updating a ticket can be done using only the data of that one ticket.

+### Difficulty
+Hard (there might some interference here with the update_all algorithm)